Puttrix/puttski.com---ver-2/README.md

 1) CI builds and publishes the image to GHCR
    - Workflow: `.github/workflows/publish-prep.yml` (triggers on push to `main`)
    - Image: `ghcr.io/<owner>/puttski-web:prep-latest` and `:prep-<sha>`
+   - Optional auto-redeploy: create a Portainer Stack webhook and add its URL as a GitHub secret named `PORTAINER_WEBHOOK_PREP`.
+The workflow will call it after pushing the image so the stack pulls the latest and redeploys.

 2) Portainer — Add GHCR registry credentials (once)
    - Settings → Registries → Add registry → GitHub Container Registry